European-Unified-ID/EUID-docs/api/v2/guides/advertiser-dataprovider-guide.md

 ### How often should UIDs be refreshed for incremental updates?
 The recommended cadence for updating audiences is daily.

 Even though each salt bucket is updated roughly once a year, individual bucket updates are spread over the year.
 This means that about 1/365th of all buckets is rotated daily.
-If fidelity is critical, consider calling the [POST /identity/buckets](../endpoints/post-identity-buckets.md) endpoint more frequently, for example, hourly.
+If fidelity is critical, consider calling the [POST /identity/buckets](../endpoints/post-identity-buckets.md) endpoint more frequently&#8212;for example, hourly.

 ### How should I generate the SHA256 of personal data for mapping?